 \subsection{Automatic restarts}

 In the standard GCR-algorithm, we have $V_j^TV_j=I_{n_j}$.
-Moreover, since $V_j=A P_j$, $P_j$ is orthogonal with respect to the inner product induced by $A^TA$, i.e.,
+Moreover, since $V_j=A P_j$,\; $P_j$ is orthogonal with respect to the inner product induced by $A^TA$, i.e.,

-If $A$ is well-conditioned, orthogonality of $V_j$ induces $A^T\!A$-orthogonality of $P_j$ and allows for a numerically stable procedure.
+If $A$ is \emph{well-conditioned}, orthogonality of $V_j$ induces $A^T\!A$-orthogonality of $P_j$ and allows for a numerically stable procedure.
 However, in the nonlinear case, we generally do not have $V_j=AP_j$ since $A_j=J_f(x_j)$ changes in every step.
-To avoid ill-conditioning of $P_j$ caused by the loss of $A_j^T\!A_j$-orthogonality, we employ the automatic restart strategy presented in \cite{TangXHSX2024}.
-Consider the Gram-Schmidt process in the $j$-th step of the nlGCR, i.e., lines \ref{line:startgs}-\ref{line:endgs} of \Cref{alg:nlGCR}.
+To avoid ill-conditioning of $P_j$ caused by the loss of $A_j^T\!A_j$-orthogonality, we employ a slight modification of the automatic restart strategy presented in \cite{TangXHSX2024}.
+Consider the Gram-Schmidt process in the $j$-th step of an \textit{nlKrylov} method, i.e., line \ref{line:nlKrylovortho} of \Cref{alg:nlKrylovSR}.
 With $\beta_i=\widehat{v}^Tv_i$, we expand $P_j$ by